Mission University

 Explore the world and take your education to international urban and remote areas while helping to improve the wellbeing of those most in need.
 All majors are welcome!
-You’ll be playing a critical role for the communities being served, form new friendships, advance your academic, professional, and personal development, and experience something only a few people get the opportunity to do.
+You’ll be playing a critical role for the communities being served, form new friendships, advance your academic, professional, and personal development, and transform your life forever.

 Using a unique, three-phase model, we: